spookylukey/django-paypal/README.md

         ...
         PAYPAL_RECEIVER_EMAIL = "yourpaypalemail@example.com"

-1. Create an instance of the `PayPalPaymentsForm` in the view where you would like the custom to pay.
+1. Create an instance of the `PayPalPaymentsForm` in the view where you would like to collect money.
 Call `render` on the instance in your template to write out the HTML.

         # views.py
         ...